-Thank you for visiting our Year of the Sea/Coastal Way page, with a chance to win a week’s holiday along the Coastal Way, to be taken during 2019*
+Thank you for visiting our Year of the Sea/Coastal Way page, with a chance to win a two night holiday break along the Coastal Way, to be taken during 2019*

 Explore Cardigan Bay - the coast of Ceredigion - along the Coastal Way